Miastodwa/lazy-sharp/README.md

 **`bucket`** – name of the bucket

 **`ref`** – path to file (e.g. `images/my-image.jpg`)

+`preset` – name of the preset transformation (e.g. `thumbnail`) see: Presets.
+When set, other transformation params will be ignored.

 **`width`** – resize to width in px (e.g. `300`)